mithi/hexapod/README.md

 ## Main Contributors
-PRs welcome!
-Any contribution to improve the source code will be extremely appreciated.
+Any contribution to improve the source code is always appreciated.
 This is my first time coding in Javascript and this is also my first React app, so I'm sure there is a lot of room for improvement.
 [Contributing Guide](./CONTRIBUTING.md).

 I will put your name below if I've merged your PR multiple times or if you've substantially contributed to this project in other ways.